Naftoreiclag/Libirid/README.md

 It's a text-adventure game, so it utilizes the second-most powerful graphics-rendering engine known to humanity: your imagination!
 (Second only to the rendering engine in the [RL Series](http://uncyclopedia.wikia.com/wiki/Real_Life).)

-Happy 300th commit!
-It's funny how it happened to be the one I added lua in!

 License
 ---
 As already stated, the source code (*.h, *.hpp *.c *.cpp *.lua ...) in this repository is licensed entirely under licenses which are very permissive in terms of redistribution, and are not ["copyleft"](http://www.gnu.org/copyleft/index.html).
 However, not all portions of the source code are under the same copyright holders or licenses.
 See individual files for a list of copyright holders.